Bifurcation analysis of delay-induced resonances of the El-Nino Southern Oscillation: Delay differential equations and their bifurcations analysis

-The stability of a periodic orbit $\Gamma$ is determined by its Floquet multipliers $\mu_i$, which are the eigenvalues of the time-$T_\Gamma$ map of the point $q$ on the periodic orbit $\Gamma$ given by \eqref{eq:gamma2q}.
-If all $\mu_i$ are inside the unit circle of the complex plane then $\Gamma$ is stable, and the eigendirections of the Floquet multipliers outside the unit circle correspond to unstable directions.
-Similarly to the case of equilibria, for a time-periodic DDEs one can construct a characteristic function $\chi_p(\mu)$ such that the Floquet multipliers of $\Gamma$ are the roots of $\chi_p$ \cite{SSH06,SS11}.
-Generally, the characteristic function $\chi_p$ and its roots are found numerically, after one has computed $\Gamma$ and its period $T_\Gamma$.
+The stability of a periodic orbit $\Gamma$ is determined by its Floquet multipliers $\mu_i$, which are the eigenvalues of the time-$T_\Gamma$ map of the point $x_0$ on the periodic orbit $\Gamma$ given by \eqref{eq:gamma2q}.
+If all $\mu_i$ are inside the unit circle of the complex plane then $\Gamma$ is stable; conversely, the eigendirections of the Floquet multipliers outside the unit circle correspond to unstable directions.
+Similarly to the case of equilibria, for a time-periodic DDE one can construct a characteristic function $\chi_p(\mu)$ such that the Floquet multipliers of $\Gamma$ are the roots of $\chi_p$ \cite{SSH06,SS11}.
+Generally, the characteristic function $\chi_p$ and its roots are found numerically, after one has computed $\Gamma$ and its period $T_\Gamma$ \cite{IS11}.
 For a DDE there are infinitely many roots of $\chi_p$ and, hence, Floquet multipliers $\mu_i$, but they are also discrete and have the origin of the complex plane as their only accumulation point; in particular, there are at most finitely many unstable Floquet multipliers.
-As for ODEs, a periodic orbit changes its stability when Floquet multipliers crosss the unit circle, and this gives rise to the same well-known local bifurcations of periodic orbits.
-When a single parameter is varied there are three typical scenarios, which give rise to the standard generic local bifurcations of periodic orbits of codimension-one \cite{TS02,GH83,K04}: \begin{itemize} \item when a single real Floquet multiplier goes through $+1$ then one encounters a \emph{saddle-node bifurcation of limit cycles}, where two periodic orbits meet and disapper (or are created);\\[-6mm] \item when a single real Floquet multiplier goes through $-1$ then one encounters a \emph{period-doubling bifurcation}, where a periodic orbit of twice the period bifurcates;\\[-6mm] \item when a complex conjugate pair of eigenvalues goes through the unit circle at $e^{\pm 2\pi \alpha i}$ then one encounters a \emph{Neimark-Sacker or torus bifurcation}, where a smooth invariant torus bifurcates (provided that low-order resonances are avoided, that is, $\alpha \neq 1, \frac{1}{2}, \frac{1}{3}, \frac{2}{3}, \frac{1}{4}, \frac{3}{4}$). \end{itemize} These bifurcations of DDEs can be detected and tracked as for ODEs by appending the above conditions on the Floquet multipliers to the continuation of the periodic orbit.
-In this way, one can compute curves of saddle-node of limit cycle, period-doubling and torus bifurcations in a two-dimensional parameter space.
+As for ODEs, a periodic orbit changes its stability when Floquet multipliers cross the unit circle, and this gives rise to the same well-known local bifurcations of periodic orbits.
+When a single parameter is varied there are three typical scenarios, which give rise to the standard generic local bifurcations of periodic orbits of codimension-one \cite{TS02,GH83,K04}: \begin{itemize} \item when a single real Floquet multiplier goes through $+1$ then one encounters a \emph{saddle-node bifurcation of limit cycles}, where two periodic orbits meet and disappear (or are created);\\[-6mm] \item when a single real Floquet multiplier goes through $-1$ then one encounters a \emph{period-doubling bifurcation}, where a periodic orbit of twice the period bifurcates;\\[-6mm] \item when a complex conjugate pair of eigenvalues goes through the unit circle at $e^{\pm 2\pi \alpha i}$ then one encounters a \emph{Neimark-Sacker or torus bifurcation}, where a smooth invariant torus bifurcates (provided that low-order resonances are avoided, that is, $\alpha \neq 1$, $1/2$, $1/3$, $2/3$, $1/4$, $3/4$). \end{itemize} An example where bifurcations of the trivial periodic orbit can be found analytically is the delayed Mathieu equation (also a parametrically forced system) \cite{IS02}.
+More generally, however, these bifurcations of DDEs need to be detected and tracked numerically as for ODEs, by appending the above conditions on the Floquet multipliers to the continuation of the periodic orbit.
+In this way, one can compute curves of saddle-node of limit cycle, period-doubling and torus bifurcations of DDEs in a two-dimensional parameter space.